arturadib/agility/docs/_index.md

 <div class="demo"></div>

-### HTML templates
+### External HTML

-As already mentioned you don't have to place HTML templates in your JavaScript code.
-For example, you can pick your format from a DOM element:
+Inline HTML is useful for things like quick prototyping, but sometimes it's useful to keep format and behavior separate.
+In this case you can pull the HTML from a DOM element, like so:

     :::javascript
     // Hello World